MTP (MTP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MTP Historical Price

-According to the latest data gathered on MTP live price page, the current price of MTP is 0.001017USD.
+According to the latest data gathered on MTP live price page, the current price of MTP is 0.000949USD.
 The circulating supply of MTP(MTP) is

 In the past 24 hours, MTP has shown a price movement of